idvorkin/idvorkin.github.io/_d/sat_dsat.md

 ## Influencing change

-There are two changes you'd like to make, increase your SAT, and decrease your DSAT.
+There are two changes you'd like to make: increase your SAT, and decrease your DSAT.

 ### Making the perfect job: Raising SAT

 First, make nothing worse, you need to

-**Ring fence your low SAT.
+**Ring-fence your low SAT.
 Don't let it:**

-- Effect your performance.
+- Affect your performance.
 When your performance tanks, DSAT will spike.
 - Infect others.
-Emotions are contagious and if other catch your low SAT, you'll have problems soon.
+Emotions are contagious, and if others catch your low SAT, you'll have problems soon.
 - Ignore the things and people that are keeping your DSAT low.
-Without nurturing, and reinforcement they may stop.
+Without nurturing and reinforcement, they may stop.
 - Drain your energy.
 See the low SAT as an opportunity to invest in some of your other roles.

 **Mine for gold: Increase your SAT:**

-Odd are you're struggling with a lack of [AMP](/manager-book#l-motivation) (see next section),
+Odds are you're struggling with a lack of [AMP](/manager-book#l-motivation) (see next section),

-You've got 3 paths:
+You've got three paths:

 Add stuff that brings you SAT.
-Pick up extra projects which bring you AMP.
+Pick up extra projects that bring you AMP.

-Cut stuff that doesn't bring you SAT
+Cut stuff that doesn't bring you SAT.

 Examine the things that don't bring you SAT, and see what you can adjust to squeeze out more SAT.
 For example: